Mother's Day 2020: These are our 15 favorite gifts

 The $50 Roku Streaming Stick Plus -- an Editors' Choice -- delivers 4K and HDR video in a compact package for an affordable price.
 You get a dead simple user interface, tons of 4K HDR apps, great search functionality, lightning-fast speed and good video quality.
 Read our Roku Streaming Stick Plus review.

 Now that nearly every meal is home-cooked, an Instant Pot can open up all kinds of new possibilities.
 This beloved pressure cooker has cultivated an obsessive, cult-like fanbase of chefs who proclaim their undying love and have all but abandoned their slow cookers.
 It's like a pressure cooker on steroids that can whip up a delicious meal incredibly fast.
+It's the perfect gift for the busy mom who likes to cook.
 And this model, the 6-quart Instant Pot Lux 6-in-1 V3, is versatile: It can cook slow or fast, at a low or high temperature, and steam and saute.
 Read our Instant Pot Lux 6-in-1 V3 review.

 Moms wearing Bluetooth earbuds look cool, without exception.
 The ultracompact, lightweight AirPods Pro feature a noise-isolating design that fits most ears securely and delivers top-notch performance for making calls.
 (These will work for non-iPhone moms, too.
 But moms toting Androids should look at the Jabra Elite 75t instead.)
 Read our Apple AirPods Pro review.